LangStream/documentation/configuration-resources/connectors/kafka-connect.md

       topic.input-topic.vsearch.products.mapping: "id=value.id,description=value.description,name=value.name"
 ```

-In the "configuration" section you can provide the configuration for the connector.
+Provide the configuration for the connector in the "configuration" section of the yaml file.
-you must provide connector.class, name, key.converter and value.converter, like for any other Kafka Connect connector.
+You must provide `connector.class`, `name`, `key.converter` and `value.converter`, as you would for any other Kafka Connect connector.
-Check you the reference documentation of the connector you are using for more details about the configuration properties.
+Check the reference documentation of the connector you are using for more details about its configuration properties.

 ### Kafka Connect Sources

-Kafka Connect sources works the same way as sinks but you have to provide an additional system topic that Kafka Connect uses to store
-the state of the source.
+Kafka Connect source connectors work the same way as sinks, but you have to provide an additional system topic that Kafka Connect uses to store the state of the source connector.
-In this example it is named "offset-topic".
+In this example the system topic is named "offset-topic".

-In order to make Kafka Connect runtime happy you have to configure the cleanup.policy to "compact" for the offset-topic.
+To make the Kafka Connect runtime happy you have to set the `cleanup.policy` config value to "compact" for the offset-topic.
 And you have to configure it in the configuration of the agent with the offset.storage.topic property.

 This is not a special requirement of LangStream, please checkout the Kafka Connect documentation for more details.